lucamaf/bootc-images/README.md

 ![gha_pipeline.png](../../doc/gha_pipeline.png)

 1. **Setup**
-   - Reads input parameters or defaults.
+   - Reads input parameters or defaults
+   - Detects changed directories with Containerfiles
-   - Generates a build matrix for different platforms.
+   - Generates build matrices for images and artifacts
+   - Checks existing artifacts to avoid redundant builds

-2. **Build**
+2. **Build Images**
    - Runs in a subscribed UBI9 container with container tools installed
    - Registers with Red Hat using credentials or activation keys
    - Uses `buildah` to build multi-platform bootc images
+   - Creates semantic version tags (v1, v2, v3, etc.)
    - Automatically unregisters subscription when complete

+3. **Build Artifacts** (Optional)
+   - Uses `bootc-image-builder` to create installable artifacts
+   - Packages artifacts into container images for easy distribution
+   - Supports multiple formats and platforms simultaneously

-3. **Multi-Platform Manifest**
+4. **Multi-Platform Manifest**
    - Creates unified multi-arch container image manifests
    - Supports both x86_64 and ARM64 architectures

-4. **Push**
+5. **Push**
-   - Pushes the resulting container images to the configured container registry
+   - Pushes container images and artifact images to the configured registry

-**⚠️ Note:** This workflow focuses on building the base bootc container images.
-For creating installable artifacts with `bootc-image-builder`, you would need custom runners with RHEL subscriptions.
-You can create installable artifacts from the generated images using the methods mentioned in other scenarios.

 ---

 ## Repository Setup

+If you want to create your own GitHub repository for building bootc images follow this steps:

-### 1. Place the Workflow File
+### 1. Create your GitHub repo

-The workflow file must be located at:
+Once it is created place the `.github/workflows/build.yml` at the root of your repository:

 ```
 .github/workflows/build.yml
 ```

 If it's placed elsewhere, GitHub Actions will **not** detect it.

+Then create directories at the root level with your different images.

+Alternatively you can also fork this repository and remove the directories with the images.

 ### 2. Enable Required Workflow Permissions